-As part of a design/build team, which includes ECCO III Enterprises and Hardesty & Hanover, LHPA is to upgrading four NYC subway stations on the Eighth Avenue Line (W. 72nd Street, W. 86th Street, W. 163rd Street/Amsterdam Avenue and Cathedral Parkway/W. 110th Street.)
-The work is being done under NYC Transit Authority’s Enhanced Station Initiative (ESI).
+As part of a design/build team, which included ECCO III Enterprises and Hardesty & Hanover, LHPA upgraded four NYC subway stations on the Eighth Avenue Line (W. 72nd Street, W. 86th Street, W. 163rd Street/Amsterdam Avenue and Cathedral Parkway/W. 110th Street.)
+The work was done under NYC Transit Authority’s Enhanced Station Initiative (ESI).

 The Enhanced Station Initiative is a rehabilitation program undertaken by the NYC Transit Authority with the objective of transforming existing stations into modern and sophisticated transit facilities that are safe, forwardthinking, and user friendly.
 The objectives of the projects are to improve the reliability, capacity and customer experience inside the subway system.